mothule/SquidLogger/README.md

 # SquidLogger
-SquidLogger is a multicast logger to multiple logs on Swift.
+SquidLogger is a multicast logger written in Swift that send to multiple logs.

 ```swift